 However, it wasn’t all plain sailing from there.
 The sudden jump in standard was too large and alongside a few injuries meant he struggled.
 He was then being coached by current Kuwait national team coach, Luis Fonseca, who told him he didn’t have a future in futsal and should try another sport.
 Fortunately for Amado and for futsal, he possessed the self-belief that he could make it in the game.

 I see many similarities in Amado’s story to my own, if a lot less distinguished!
 So many things had to fall in place for him to reach his goals as well as some luck.
-No successful person has got to where they are without good fortune.
+No notable success has been achieved without good fortune.
 If something as simple as his teammate not wanting to play outfield hadn’t happened, he would have never taken that first step into becoming a world class futsal goalkeeper.

 I also identify with the ups and downs that are part of any career.
 A well respected and knowledgeable coach told him he wasn’t even good enough to play futsal!
 To overcome this needs two things.
 Firstly, an impenetrable self-belief that deep down you can achieve your goals.
 Secondly, he needed someone who shared this faith to provide him an opportunity that he could take advantage of.
 In the end, during setbacks you learn many things that are essential for success.